 This is an intensive course in which LUC students work together with international development organisations and students from other universities to address real-life development challenges and design projects.
-It involves group work and requires students to be flexible, creative, proactive, and above all committed.
+It involves group work as well as online learning and collaboration, and requires students to be flexible, creative, proactive, and above all committed.

-Students must submit an application in order to be considered for admission.
-This application should comprise a brief statement (no more than 300 words) explaining:
+In addition, when applying for the SPOC, your application should comprise a brief statement (no more than 300 words) explaining:

 their personal motivations for choosing this course, and

 what aspects of their past experience would help them complete this course successfully.

 In addition, students should also include a list of courses they have completed, including grades (e.g. print from Usis records) and their Major.
 Selection will be based on the strength of students’ motivations and with an eye towards selecting students with different kinds of backgrounds and expertise.

 Applications should be sent to firstname.lastname@example.org.
 The deadline for the application is Tuesday 4 January 2022, 23.59 hours.

 Solutions to today’s global development challenges are often pursued in the context of inter-disciplinary and multi-institutional collaborations.
 Such collaborative ventures typically rely on online communication as well as a set of professional skills such as team work, systematic problem analysis, and project design and implementation.
 The course Development Project Management helps you develop and refine such skills.